 with the information you provide; a good lawyer can help you prepare and present the necessary

 documents to strengthen your claims.

 If your divorce law firm has both qualified mediators and attorneys, as we have at Weinberger

-Law Group, please be aware that the firm cannot serve you in both capacities.
+Divorce & Family Law Group, LLC, please be aware that the firm cannot serve you in both capacities.
 A mediator

 acts in a neutral role to help both parties whereas an attorney acts on one person’s behalf in an

 3 – Myth: Lawyers Want to Litigate Not Mediate

 Fact: The American Bar Association has embraced divorce mediation since 1984 when the

 ABA put out their own set of standards for attorneys who wished to serve as divorce mediators.

 By 2000, the family law section of the American Bar Association collaborated with national